greati/processor_risc/README.md

 After that, enter the folder "processor" and execute the file ./compile.h.
 If it doesn't work, you can try to compile the file processor_run.cpp by yourself, indicating properly where the SystemC's libraries are.

-Finally, execute the ./processor_run program, giving a file with a list of instructions.
+Finally, execute the ./processor_run program, passing a file with a list of instructions as argument.
+If you need examples of algorithms for this processor, take a look at the folder "processor/tests".

 Any suggestions or doubts, please refer to my e-mail, greati@ufrn.edu.br.